Maine Court Records

 Requestors may directly contact the institution to request inmate records for persons incarcerated in county or city jails.
 Alternatively, interested persons may also reach out to the sheriff’s office or police department that operates the county or city jail.
 Note that the record custodian may charge a fee for copying these records.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can filter specific or multiple records.
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state where the person resides or was accused.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these agencies.
+Because of this, record availability cannot be guaranteed.

 Inmates are barred from holding any cash while in custody.
 However, the Maine Department of Corrections allows the inmate’s family and friends to deposit funds into a trust account.
 Funds may be deposited online or by mail.